Mental Health Services in Florida

 Panic Attacks

 A panic attack is a common side effect of anxiety.
 It is also referred to as an anxiety attack.
-It can be described by a sudden onset of fear or distress that peaks in minutes.
+It can be described as a sudden onset of fear or distress that peaks in minutes.

 It generally involves experiencing at least four of the following symptoms: